-We have convenient branches for collecting your Sixt car hire in Malaga located at Malaga Airport and the train station, both of which are served by efficient public transport and road networks.
+We have convenient branches for collecting your Sixt car hire in Malaga, located at the airport and train station, both of which are served by efficient public transport and road networks.
 Malaga delivers enough variety to attract both weekend visitors as well as holidaymakers and with the freedom of rental cars it is easy to enjoy this Andalucian region.
 Click on the right-hand button of our Malaga car hire table for a view of where these locations are on a city map.
-You can also visit the individual branch pages for detailed information about their exact locations and opening hours.
+You can also visit the individual branch pages for detailed information about their exact locations, services and opening hours or use the booking form above to browse and compare prices.

 Sixt Car Rental